 - Fruit Pie Filling: Blueberry is my go-to.
-Cherry, raspberry, or mixed berry are great options too.
-If you really don’t want to use pie filling, you can leave it out, but I think it’s much better!
+Cherry, raspberry, or mixed berries are great options too.
+If you really don’t want to use pie filling, you can leave it out, but I think it’s much better with it!

 - Lemon Lime Soda: I really like using soda pop in my Dutch oven cobblers and dump cakes.
 Lemon-lime is the best variety, or you can use ginger ale.
-If you don’t have pop on hand, you can always use water or pineapple juice.
+If you don’t have pop on hand, you can always use a cup of water or pineapple juice.

 How to Make Rhubarb Dump Cake:

 Dump cake recipes are so easy to make!
 They are called dump cakes for a good reason.
 You literally “dump” everything in the pan and bake it.
 There is no need to stir the layers together.
-Magic happens while they bake!
+Magic happens while a rhubarb dump cake bakes!